Waste & Recycling

 Compact Fluorescent Light Bulbs

-Compact Fluorescent Light (CFL) bulbs are effective to reduce energy use at home and they also prevent greenhouse gas emissions.
-CFL’s use up to 75% less energy than incandescent light bulbs and last up to 10 times longer.
+Compact Fluorescent Light (CFL) bulbs are effective in reducing energy use at home and they also prevent greenhouse gas emissions.
+CFLs use up to 75% less energy than incandescent light bulbs and last up to 10 times longer.

 CFL bulbs do contain a very small amount of mercury within the glass tubing (an average of 5 milligrams – about the amount that would cover the tip of a ballpoint pen).
 No mercury is released when the bulbs are intact or in use.
 To compare, older thermometers contain about 500 milligrams of mercury.
 It would take 100 CFL bulbs to equal that amount.
 Even though fluorescent bulbs contain mercury, using them contributes less mercury to the environment than using regular incandescent bulbs.
 That’s because they use less electricity, and coal-fired power plants are the biggest source of mercury emissions in the air.